-Biomarkers: the key to investigation of pre-symptomatic AD
+Biomarkers: the key to the investigation of pre-symptomatic AD

 Pre-symptomatic AD cannot be investigated by only relying on clinical symptoms.
 Instead, we need other indicators to reveal the development of the biological process.
 These indicators are called biomarkers.
 They may include changes in neuroimaging results as well as in the chemistry of cerebrospinal fluid (CSF) or other body fluids (figure below).
 The study of AD biomarkers will provide the best chance of advancing knowledge on the AD pathogensis and possible target for AD prevention.

 - Magnetic Resonnance Imaging (MRI): volumes of brain structures, cortical thickness, connectivity, synchronicity of electric signals, grey matter density, integrity of fibres, blood flow, brain activity at rest and during a memory task.

 - Positrons Emission Tomography (PET): Amyloid and Tau tracers